AshwinSundar/ashwinsundar/content/posts/uline-design.md

 It's almost as if Edward Tufte designed the table himself.

-There are thousands, perhaps ten thousand tables across this catalog, covering every imaginable product that can be ordered in public, from "A-Frame Panel Trucks", "Baby Changing Stations", and "Cabinet Workbenches", all the way to "Wafer Seals", "X-Acto® Knife", and "Zebra Printers/Supplies".
+There are thousands, perhaps ten thousand tables across this catalog covering every imaginable product, from "A-Frame Panel Trucks", "Baby Changing Stations", and "Cabinet Workbenches", all the way to "Wafer Seals", "X-Acto® Knife", and "Zebra Printers/Supplies".
 Yet they all have an identical format and design.
-If a reader understood one table, they understood them all.
+If a reader understands one table, they understand them all.

 ## Flippability